technomancy/grenchman/README.md

 goes through Leiningen by looking for `.nrepl-port` and doesn't check `$GRENCH_PORT`.

-Currently the Leiningen integration requires running from lein's git master (newer than 2.3.2).
+Currently the Leiningen integration requires Leiningen 2.3.3 or newer.
+If you get no output from `grench lein ...` but your Leiningen process emits an `java.io.FileNotFoundException: project.clj` error message, upgrading Leiningen should fix it.

 ## Gotchas